 Despite its free status, the free version is filled with ads and nag screens; some might find it irritating.

 It received a 6/6 rating for performance, security, and usability in the AV-Test test conducted in November 2020.

 Kaspersky Mobile Antivirus

-With Kaspersky Mobile Antivirus for Android, also known as Kaspersky Internet Security for Android, you get virtually perfect malware protection, minimal system impact, and a call blocker that is actually effective.
+With Kaspersky Mobile Antivirus for Android, also known as Kaspersky Internet Security for Android, you get virtually perfect malware protection, minimal system impact, and an actually effective call blocker.

-With paid subscriptions, new apps are automatically scanned, an app lock is implemented, and phishing websites are blocked.
+New apps are automatically scanned with paid subscriptions, an app lock is implemented, and phishing websites are blocked.
 That’s all I have to say.
 Unlike other Android antivirus apps, it doesn’t have a Wi-Fi network scanner or privacy features.